 While nearly impossible to find award availability nowadays, American Airlines operates lie-flat internationally-configured planes between Los Angeles and San Francisco to New York JFK.
 Using Avios, business class will cost you 37,500 Avios one-way, while first class will cost you 50,000 Avios one-way.

 Get free short-haul international flights

 Since Avios are redeemed by distance, short-haul flights from the U.S. to Canada are way cheaper than rival airlines.
-You'll be able to fly from LA to Vancouver or New York to Toronto for only 7,500 Avios each way, redeeming on American.
-Same goes for Miami to nearly all Caribbean Airlines that American Airlines serves, as well as Dallas to Mexico City.
+You’ll be able to fly from LA to Vancouver or New York to Toronto for only 7,500 Avios each way, redeeming on American.
+The same goes for Miami to nearly all Caribbean Airlines that American Airlines serves, as well as Dallas to Mexico City.

 Book a flight to Hawaii